Characterizing FaaS Workflows on Public Clouds: The Good, the Bad and the Ugly: Empirical Results and Analysis

 \subsection{Workflow Execution Times}

-\takeaway{With an increase in the workflow length, the end-to-end latency significantly increases in AzS and AzN both, while the effect of length is less pronounced in AWS, mostly due to the increased inter-function overheads.} \takeaway{An increase in the degree of parallelism has little impact on the end-to-end latency for AWS, while this latency increases in AzS and AzN, both.}
+\takeaway{With an increase in the workflow length, the end-to-end latency significantly increases in AzS and AzN both, while the effect of length is less pronounced in AWS, mostly due to the increased inter-function overheads. } \takeaway{An increase in the degree of parallelism has little impact on the end-to-end latency for AWS, while the e2e latency increases in AzS and AzN, both. }

-Here we examine the time spent along the \textit{critical path} of the workflow, i.e., path in the workflow from the source function to sink function that takes the maximum execution time.
+Here we examine the time spent along the \textit{critical path} of the workflow, i.e., the path in the workflow from the source function to the sink function that takes the maximum execution time.
 Fig.~\ref{fig:summary} reports the E2E time of the four workflows at 1 RPS for medium payload.
 This time is split into the function execution latencies (bottom stack) and inter-function latencies (top) along the critical path.
 We run these for $5mins$ at 1~RPS for medium payload and omit the coldstart overheads.

-For 3 out of 4 workflows -- Image, Math and Text -- AWS has the least workflow E2E times at $8.0s$, $1.3s$ and $278s$, and is $22.8\%$, $50.1\%$ and $16.4\%$ faster than AzN, the next best.
+For 3 out of 4 workflows -- Image, Math, and Text -- AWS has the least workflow E2E times at $8.0s$, $1.3s$ and $278s$, and is $22.8\%$, $50.1\%$ and $16.4\%$ faster than AzN, the next best.
 For all four workflows, AWS has lower inter-function latency, as we saw earlier for medium payload and 1 RPS (\S~\ref{sec:results:interfunc}).
 However, its function execution times are slower than AzN and AzS for Image and Text, and comparable to AzN on Math.
 The net effect results in these E2E times.
 AWS is slower than AzS and AzN for Graph, taking $3.6s$ or $91.6\%$ more than AzN, due to much slower function execution time.
-In general, function execution times tend to dominate for AWS, taking $52$--$96\%$ of the total E2E times for Graph, Image and Text workflows, with ENCR in Text taking $\approx 280s$ or $99.3\%$ of total time.
+In general, function execution times tend to dominate for AWS, taking $52$--$96\%$ of the total E2E times for Graph, Image, and Text workflows, with ENCR in Text taking $\approx 280s$ or $99.3\%$ of total time.
 These are consistent with our results in \S~\ref{sec:results:func-exec}.

 On the other hand, Azure runtimes are dominated by inter-function latencies that account for $83$--$96\%$ of E2E times for all workflows.
-AzN is faster than AzS for all workflows, by $42.9\%$, $86.7\%$, $50.1\%$, and $6.3\%$ for Graph, Image, Math and Text.
-AzN usually has lower inter-function latencies due to better storage performance, and it function execution times are comparable or sightly better than AzS (Fig.~\ref{fig:singleton-wf-exec-cpu-times:zoom-out}).
+AzN is faster than AzS for all workflows, by $42.9\%$, $86.7\%$, $50.1\%$, and $6.3\%$ for Graph, Image, Math, and Text.
+AzN usually has lower inter-function latencies due to better storage performance, and its function execution times are comparable or sightly better than AzS (Fig.~\ref{fig:singleton-wf-exec-cpu-times:zoom-out}).